Peter Jones (actor): Television

 On television, Jones was best known for his lead role as Mr Fenner in the comedy series The Rag Trade (BBC TV 1961–63, LWT 1977–78), but he also had acting roles in the British comedy series Beggar My Neighbour, The Goodies, the courtroom drama Rumpole of the Bailey, Holby City, Whoops Apocalypse, The Bill, Midsomer Murders, Minder and two episodes of The Avengers.

 He also starred in the filmed comedy series From a Bird's Eye View (1970), a vehicle for Millicent Martin, in an attempt to break into the American market.
-He also appeared as Maurice Morris in Season 5 (Episode 3) of the British comedy series Man About The House (1975).
+He also appeared as Maurice Morris in series 5 (episode 3) of the British comedy series Man About The House (1975).

-From 1969 to 1971, Jones starred opposite Sheila Hancock in a sitcom (for ITV, by Yorkshire Television) called Mr Digby, Darling, lasting for three series (and 19 episodes).
-An occasional scriptwriter, Jones co-wrote and starred in the sitcom Mr Big (1977), with Ian Lavender, Prunella Scales and Carol Hawkins.
+From 1969 to 1971, Jones starred opposite Sheila Hancock in a sitcom (for ITV, by Yorkshire Television) called Mr Digby Darling, lasting for three series (and 19 episodes).
+An occasional scriptwriter, Jones co-wrote and starred in the sitcom Mr. Big (1977), with Ian Lavender, Prunella Scales and Carol Hawkins.